Bare PCB of the E-Book FeatherWingDesigned by Oddly Specific Objects in United States of America

 It's a completely open, hackable gadget that you can use for anything from reading stories to displaying graphics (black and white or 2-bit grayscale).
 The Open Book Arduino library provides support for the M4 Feather with an E-Book Wing.
 The wing also leaves pins open for stacking an AirLift FeatherWing, if you want to add Wifi to your project.

-Except for the e-paper display, all of the parts required are available from DigiKey using the BOM file on this page; you can simply upload the file to DigiKey's BOM manager.
+Except for the e-paper display, all of the parts required are available from DigiKey using the BOM file on kitspace.org; you can either use their one-click BOM extension, or download a CSV and upload it to DigiKey's BOM manager.
 The total there should be about $30, plus $5 for shipping.

 You will also need to order the e-paper display from Good Display; it's $18 or so, plus $10 for shipping.
 It ships from overseas though so expect to wait a few weeks.